 Section 6 and its back-to-front misconception

 We're talking Section 6(1) of the Party Wall etc Act 1996.
-Where a Building Owner proposes to excavate with 3 metres of an Adjoining Owner's building or structure and that excavation is to be taken to a lower level than the bottom of the foundations of that Adjoining Owner's building or structure.
+Where a Building Owner proposes to excavate within 3 metres of an Adjoining Owner's building or structure and that excavation is to be taken to a lower level than the bottom of the foundations of that Adjoining Owner's building or structure.

 What commonly happens is that Building Owners delay and avoid serving Notice for fear of work being stopped by Adjoining Owners or they are worried about the costs involved.
 For the Adjoining Owner they tend to be overly expectant on receiving Notice earlier than is possible, often way too early in the process.